ziotom78/raytracing_course/tomasi-ray-tracing-11a.md

     This does *not* introduce a bias, but allows to reduce noise in the image.

--   For $q$, I suggest using the maximum value among the R, G, B components of the BRDF at the intersection point.
+-   For $q$, I suggest using 1 minus the maximum value among the R, G, B components of the BRDF at the intersection point.

 # Path Tracing in Action